jctaillandier/twolayers_mlp/README.md

-## MNIST
+## Manually coded MLP to work on MNIST dataset

-to download the MNIST dataset with standard train/valid/test splits, do `python download.py --dataset=mnist --savedir={where-you-want-to-save-the-dataset}`
+Still needs a little bit of love